-A dental implant is a root device, usually made of titanium, that is surgically inserted into the jaw.
+A dental implant is a root device that is surgically inserted into the jaw.
 During a two- to six-month period, the implant fuses to the jawbone and serves as a permanent anchor, keeping an artificial tooth in place.
-Individuals must have good overall health and healthy gums to undergo a dental implant surgery.

 When is an implant needed?